 Context

-class is the central runtime component in WP-Node.
+Context class is the central runtime component in WP-Node.
 It initializes and manages core components such as configuration, roles, hooks, current user, and utilities.

 Overview